-Google fonts are used everywhere.
+Google Fonts are used everywhere.
 Their popularity cannot be denied.
 And there is a reason for that.
 Apart from being absolutely free, they offer great customizations and are easy to use.

-Google fonts is a directory of selected open source fonts curated by the Google team and developed by font developers and agencies around the world.
+Google Fonts is a directory of selected open source fonts curated by the Google team and developed by font developers and agencies around the world.
 It was founded in 2010.
-Since then, it is regularly being updated and as of writing this article, it has 900 fonts.
+Since then, it is regularly being updated and as of writing this article, it has 915 fonts.
 All are free for personal as well as commercial use.
 These fonts are of high quality and pass the standards of legibility and readability.

 The Public Type Fonts, of which PT Sans is the most popular, are libre licensed open source fonts.
 It has been viewed 428 billion times as of now with crossing more than 95 billion views in the past year itself.

 It is designed by the Russian design agency ParaType.
 It is one of the most popular forms on the internet.
 They include Latin and Cyrillic characters.
 They have 4 styles.